Stonewall Education Equality Index 2014

 - The Index helps to eliminate discrimination and promote equality of opportunity for young people across all diversity strands.
 An improved performance will help your local authority, and its schools, to comply with the requirements of the Equality Act 2010 as well as the new Ofsted inspection framework which has a specific focus on homophobic language and bullying.

 - It’s free to take part in!
 The Education Equality Index has been designed with the current economic and political environment in mind.
 Being completely free, it is the ideal way to prove your local authority is delivering measurable outcomes when budgets are tight.
-We will also provide all participating local authorities with individual feedback highlighting good practice and areas to improve.

 - It’s useful for justifying future budgetary expenditure in your local authority.
 As the Index forms a real evidence base for your work, this is a great tool to use when you need to make a case for future expenditure in your anti-bullying work.